 If you see a boating accident or someone in the water who needs assistance, call the Coast Guard Marine Rescue in St. Petersburg at (727) 896-6187.

-The Florida Boat Safety site has boating regulations and more safety tips.
+Florida Fish and Wildlife’s Boat Safety site has boating regulations and more safety tips.
 It also provides an online safety course.
-Visit its home page for more information.
+Visit their homepage for more information here.

 Safety at the Beach